 What Will Happen in an EMDR Session?

 We will take you through a thorough assessment and will then ask you specific questions about your distressing memory.
 Eye movements, similar to those during REM sleep will be created simply by asking you to follow the therapist's fingers as they move side to side across your visual field.

 After a short while the eye movements will stop and you will be asked to report back on the experiences you have had during each set of eye movements.
 Changes in thoughts, images and feelings may occur.

 The therapist will continue until the distress is reduced as much as possible.

 EMDR can be short term or part of a longer psychotherapy programme.

 Start Resolving Your Issues Today!

-Call us now on 07724 670346 for a free initial confidential discussion or email enquiries@ greenwellbeingsolutions.co.uk
+Call us now on 07724 670346 for an initial confidential discussion or email enquiries@ greenwellbeingsolutions.co.uk